dillansimmons/storybook/readme.md

 4. Visit [http://localhost:1234/](http://localhost:1234/) to view.
     - You can manually refresh or click anywhere on the page to refresh with a new random seed
     - You can toggle the background color with the <kbd>spacebar</kbd> or <kbd>Shift</kbd> + <kbd>spacebar</kbd>.
     - You can turn off the prose and only view the visual by pressing <kbd>p</kbd>.
-This is not the reccomended way of viewing the art but to each their own.
-Come as you are.
+TI'm currently torn if the text should be visible or hidden by default...

     **Test controls - wont be in the final piece**